paulcalvano/paulcalvano.github.io/_featured_categories/tools.md

 **Stale Resource Checker**

 One often overlooked aspect of caching web content is the `Age` header, which can influence how long — or if at all — a cached response will be considered fresh.
-In August 2026 I found that 13.7% of websites experience a cache inefficiency due to content being served with an Age header that is greater than the max-age duration!
+In an August 2026 [blog post](/2026-09-05-resource-age-and-its-impact-on-cacheability/) I found that 13.7% of websites experience a cache inefficiency due to content being served with an Age header that is greater than the max-age duration!
 This tool allows you to check for this on your site - using either a WebPageTest URL or a HAR file that can be outputted from your tool of choice.

 [![Stale Resrouce Checker](/assets/img/blog/resource-age-and-its-impact-on-cacheability/resource-age-checker-tool.jpg)](https://tools.paulcalvano.com/stale-resource-checker/)